Podiatrist near Carlingford

 FAQs

-A podiatrist is a medical professional focused on diagnosing, treating, and preventing conditions affecting the feet, ankles, and lower legs.
-They offer comprehensive care, including physical examinations, medical history reviews, diagnostic tests, and a variety of treatments such as orthotics, physical therapy, medications, and surgical interventions when required.
-Podiatrists also give advice on foot care, footwear, and injury prevention to support overall foot health and mobility.
+A podiatrist is a healthcare professional specialising in the diagnosis, treatment, and prevention of conditions impacting the feet, ankles, and lower legs.
+They deliver comprehensive care through physical examinations, medical history reviews, diagnostic tests, and treatments such as orthotics, physical therapy, medications, and surgeries when needed.
+Podiatrists also provide guidance on foot care, footwear, and injury prevention to enhance overall foot health and mobility.

-Podiatry covers a broad spectrum of common foot and lower limb problems, including plantar fasciitis, arthritis, flat feet, sprains and strains, bunions, corns and calluses, diabetic foot care, ingrown toenails, heel spurs, and toenail fungus.
-Podiatrists offer specific treatments and preventive care aimed at alleviating pain, improving function, and enhancing overall quality of life.
+Podiatry deals with numerous common foot and lower limb issues, such as plantar fasciitis, arthritis, flat feet, sprains and strains, bunions, corns and calluses, diabetic foot care, ingrown toenails, heel spurs, and toenail fungus.
+Podiatrists provide targeted treatments and preventive care to alleviate pain, enhance function, and improve overall quality of life.

 No, a referral is not needed to see a podiatrist.
 You can book directly online or by contacting our clinic.

-Yes.
-We value your health and quality of life and aim to get you back on your feet as soon as possible.
+Yes, treatment will be provided.
+We focus on your health and quality of life and aim to have you back on your feet promptly.

 Our approach to treatment is based on evidence, experience, and the patient’s individual needs and goals.
 Some referenced studies include: Blair, S. N. (2009).
 “Physical inactivity: the biggest public health problem of the 21st century.”
 British Journal of Sports Medicine 43(1): 1-2.